google.com, pub-8944664346231196, DIRECT, f08c47fec0942fa0 pinterest-site-verification=4773ee5ec369a31120526988bc2d6d1b

 The Evidence-Gathering Stage

-• When was the last time you saw them like your Instagram post?
+• When was the last time they liked one of your posts?

 • Is Mercury in retrograde?